Cimzia® (certolizumab pegol)

 What are the possible side effects of Cimzia?

 Because Cimzia interferes with one of the proteins involved in the immune system function (TNF-alpha), it may impair your body’s ability to fight infections.
+The most common side effects experienced by patients taking Cimzia include upper respiratory infection, rash, and urinary tract infection.
 Some people have experienced serious infections with TNF inhibitors like Cimzia, including tuberculosis (TB), bacterial sepsis, invasive fungal infections, and opportunistic infections.
 Some of these serious infections may lead to hospitalizations or death.1,2

 TNF inhibitors like Cimzia may increase the risk of developing lymphoma or other types of cancer.
 This risk may be increased in children and young adults.1,2